Victoria County History: Progress

-The first VCH volume was published in 1901, and publication continued slowly throughout the 20th century, although in some counties it has come to a halt, especially during World War I and again in the 1970s.
+The first VCH volume was published in 1901, and publication continued “at the stateliest of paces” throughout the 20th century, although in some counties it has come to a halt, especially during World War I and again in the 1970s.
 Some inactive counties have recently been reactivated.

 There are now more than 230 VCH volumes, with around three new volumes published per year.
 Each is published with a red cover, and they are therefore sometimes known as "the big red books".
 When the Institute of Historical Research published a short history of the project to mark the 75th anniversary of taking it over, it was titled The Little Big Red Book.
 A special edition Jubilee book was published in 2012, A Diamond Jubilee Celebration 1899–2012.

 A map showing the publication status appears on the VCH website.

 Structure and content of the county histories

 From its inception, responsibility for writing the volumes was delegated to local editors for each individual county.
 The county editors traditionally worked under the direction of a general editor, following a uniform format and style.

 In general, the histories begin with one or more volumes of general studies of the county as a whole, including major themes, such as religious history, agriculture, industries, population (with summary tables of decennial census totals 1801–1901), and an introduction to and translation of the relevant section of Domesday Book.
 These volumes are followed by others consisting of detailed historical surveys of each Hundred, Wapentake (discussed in separate riding volumes) and ward, parish by parish.
 At first, ancient ecclesiastical parishes formed the unit of investigation, but since the mid-1950s the VCH parish is the civil parish, the modern successor of the ancient parishes or of townships within them.
 Large towns are dealt with as a whole, including, since the 1960s, built-up areas of adjoining, formerly rural parishes.

 Under the original plan, each county, in addition to its general and topographical volumes, was to have a genealogical volume containing the pedigrees of county families.
 Genealogical volumes were published in a large folio format for Northamptonshire (1906) and Hertfordshire (1907), but the research costs were found to be excessive, and this side of the project was discontinued.